 - Due to space constraints, any title of more than 50 characters will be abbreviated in the program.
 You are strongly encouraged to limit your own title accordingly.
 Remember that word processors will count characters for you.

 - Members will be asked to describe their works in more detail using keywords provided during the submission process with one keyword from each of the following four groups:

 - a theme keyword

-(Any work that responds to the convention theme must select “convention theme” to be considered for a “convention theme” award; any work that corresponds to an LGBTQ+ theme must select “LGBTQ+” to be considered for the Stemmler/Dennis LGBT& Awards.)
+(Any work that responds to the convention theme must select “convention theme” to be considered for a “convention theme” award; any work that corresponds to an LGBTQIA+ theme must select “LGBTQIA+” to be considered for the Stemmler/Dennis LGBT& Awards.)